arsemyonov/pyrollbar/takehome.md

 4. Could be extended by custom adapter implementation + DI/IoC.
 5. Will not affect to global variables.

+Additional notes:

+1. Use tox to test over all python versions.
+2. Generate api docs.

 **Pros**

 1. Easy to test.
 Mock, not patch.